 If you set the tax setting in the Shopify admin to ‘Product price includes tax’ Shopify is unable to remove tax from the order total for a customer in a country that is not supposed to pay tax.

 The image below shows the Shopify checkout page and how the tax amount is displayed.

 If your prices include tax and a customer purchases from a country that is tax-exempt, Shopify will keep the total as though it includes tax, and display the tax amount as zero.

 Shopify recommends using a coupon code for tax-exempt countries

 Shopify recommends refunding the tax amount after customers purchase

 Shopify Review: Support and Community

-Shopify offer excellent support via telephone, email or live chat.
+Shopify offers excellent support via telephone, email, or live chat.
 If your query is technical, usually it will be converted into a ticket and you will have to wait up to 24 hrs to hear back.